Asynchronous role-play simulations teach valuable negotiation skills outside of a typical class format.

 - There are challenges in balancing substance, process, and relationship concerns.

-Download a Teacher’s Package today!
+Download a Fie’s Agent Teacher’s Package to learn more.

 This three hour, three-party employment negotiation involves a mid-career student negotiating two job offers via email at the same time.
 Jordan Webb, a current masters student, negotiates via email (simultaneously) with two tech firms who are potential employers.
 Both firms have offered to create a new position for Jordan, as the Director of Community Engagement, to manage public-private partnerships.
 Jordan’s interests are wide-ranging, including the work itself, salary & benefits, start date & vacation time, location, degree of travel, and flexibility in working from home because of family concerns.
 Avery Adams represents Computech, Jordan’s former employer.
 Baylor Bell represents Innoventrix, another potential employer.
 Avery Adams does not know Jordan has another job offer.
 Baylor Bell knows that Jordan has an offer from Computech, but does not know that Jordan is still negotiating the terms of the offer.
 Major lessons of this simulation include: